 Admission and assessment criteria are clear, the website is very informative.
-The overall standard of the PhD programme in gender studies follows those of the Graduate school.
+The overall standard of the MA programme in gender studies follows those of the Graduate school.
 There are procedures in place for students to provide feedback in workshops and seminars.
 Processes and tools to collect, monitor and act on information on student progression are in place and are fine for the coursework part of doctoral study, including the assessments for courses, which fairly standard and demanding, up to the time of the qualifying examination and the preparation and defence of the dissertation proposal.
 There is good cooperation between different administrators.
 Syllabi and detailed information about courses are provided at the first meeting of each class.
 Expected learning outcomes of the program and courses are known to all members of the faculty.
-Graduated students find jobs both in Cyprus and internationally in sectors relevant to their training.
+Graduates do find jobs both in Cyprus and internationally in sectors relevant to their training, but several students noted that the meaning and qualifications of a degree in gender studies needs to be better conveyed in both Cyprus and Greece.